lumi-ai-factory/data_management/content/index.md

 nav_order: 1
 ---

-> [!warning] Notice: Under development!
-> This material is currently under development.
-Content, structure, pictures, examples, and linked resources may change.

 # AI‑ready data and FAIR data management for industry

 >[!info] 🚀 Welcome to AI‑ready data and FAIR data management for industry -course!